MarkusLange/r_ru-torrent-install-script/README.md

 This script does not work with the scripts above for upgrades or updates!

-Now updated since Version 2.2 with a true deamon-mode for rtorrent with a seperate system-user and group for rtorrent, shared with apache2 and the rtorrent user now privileged with folder access rights via group access.
+Now updated since Version 2.2 with a true deamon-mode for rtorrent with a seperate system-user and group for rtorrent, shared with apache2 and the rtorrent user, now privileged with folder access rights via group access.
 There is no way to do a feature update (true deamon-mode) from Version 2.1 to Version 2.2, needed reinstallation, but ruTorrent updates with the new script works for installations pre Version 2.2 with the updated Version.

 Scripted Installation